A Pagan Point of View of the BP Oil Spill in the Gulf of Mexico

 The first time I visited Destin was with my then-fiancé in 1983.
-The last thing we passed was the tallest building around——on the right as we headed east into nothing but high white sand dunes and a huge statue long known as on the left.
+The last thing we passed was the tallest building around— the round Holiday Inn—on the right as we headed east into nothing but high white sand dunes and a huge statue long known as “the Green Knight”on the left.

 My love affair with the beaches of South Walton County and those of Destin began with a tradition I started in 1989.
 I was six months pregnant with my oldest daughter when we began yearly celebratory trips to the beach on Thanksgiving Day.
 We would pack a picnic lunch, walk the almost solitary beaches, and take family photos for Christmas cards.
 Our friends in Canada would mistake the sand for snow, and it did indeed look like pure, untrampled, freshly fallen snow, and they were always awed by the fact that we were playing in the sand and surf on Thanksgiving Day when they were worried about stepping outdoors and flesh freezing.